zalexdev/securityaddon/README.md

-# Security addon - 6.1
+# Security addon - 7.0 BETA

 This app made for emergency case.
 It can delete/clear selected apps, delete files and folder and crypt files with AES-256 and your password.
 It can be launched from fake shortcut and sms!
 It has own powerful API wich anybody can use!
-> This version was special maded for Demhack 2!
+> This version was special maded for Privacy Accelerator!
 # Changelog
+- Anti-thieft fucntions
-- Code rewrited
+- GPS command
-- New design
+- Lock command
-- Added Android 11 support
-- Added take photo
-- Added integration with any app by notification
-- Added Select what actions to start per trigger
-- Added small devices and landscape mode support
-- Many fixes and imporvments
+- Factory reset command

 ## List of features